ricardopg1987/kubernetes-rpi/README.md

-# rpi-k3s-ansible
+# Abstract
+This repository contains the necessary steps to deploy a high-availability Kubernetes cluster for deploying the micro ONOS SDN controller as a set of microservices.
 Raspberry PI's running Kubernetes deployed with Ansible

 Control plane, worker, etcd:
 - rPi 3b+ x1